 In order to raise money, Lane generally granted ground leases for ninety-nine years, allowing the lessee to occupy and improve the property but requiring an annual rent payment to the Seminary.
 The institution imposed some limitations on the lessees, for example forbidding liquor stores.
 This system has complicated real estate in the neighborhood to the present day; many properties have separate owners for the land and the buildings on the land.

 Even before the Civil War a small cluster of African Americans lived in Walnut Hills.
-There were enough families on Willow Street (now the north block of Preston) and Yale to form a small house church in the mid 1850’s.
+There were enough families on Willow Street (now the north block of Preston) and Kemper Street (now Yale) to form a small house church in the mid 1850’s.
 There are a number of stories of African-American servants serving the ante-bellum Lane Seminary community as well.

 Only after the Civil War did housing expand enough to support a significant population.
 Robert Gordon, the wealthy Black coal merchant, was among the first businessmen to buy a house on the on the old, extended Lane Seminary grounds.
 His large residence occupied a lot on the east side Elm Street (later Alms Place and now Victory Parkway) between McMillan and Locust (present-day Taft).
 The lot is currently occupied by the Maronite Catholic Church.
 For geographical and social reference, fifteen years later the dry goods merchant Frederick Alms would buy a house at the south end of the same block.